Tom-PIT/Connected.Docs/en/Common/CodeLists/BusinessDirectory.md

 To edit an existing record, click the entry’s **Name** in the list.
 The interface switches to edit mode, displaying the existing data for modification.
 Click **Save** to confirm changes or **Cancel** to discard them.

 ![Editing Business Directory Entry](../Assets/BusinessDirectoryEdit.png "Editing Business Directory Entry")

-### Contacts

-The **Contacts** tag opens the interface for managing contact persons related to the selected record.
-You can add, edit, or delete contact details such as name, role, phone number, and email address.

-See the dedicated [Contacts](Contacts.md) document for details.

-### Bank accounts

-The **Bank accounts** tag opens the interface for managing the record’s financial accounts.
-Each account includes fields such as bank name, IBAN, and currency.
-Multiple accounts per record are supported.

-See the dedicated [Bank accounts](BankAccounts.md) document for details.

-### Business Units

-The **Business units** tag provides access to managing the record’s internal organizational units.
-Each unit can have its own contact details and addresses, allowing a more granular structure for larger organizations.

-See the dedicated [Business units](BusinessUnits.md) document for details.

-### Company cards

-The **Company cards** tag opens the view for managing company identification cards associated with the record.
-These cards may store general company data and links to documents or certifications.

-See the dedicated [Company cards](CompanyCards.md) document for details.

 ---